Soffos-Inc/soffosai-js/README.md

 /**
- * Given a file upload the file to Soffos and get its reference document_id.
+ * Given a file, upload the file to Soffos and get its reference document_id.
  */
 export class FileIngestPipeline extends SoffosPipeline {
     constructor(name=null, kwargs) {